killer-r2d2/example-nuxt-auth-utils/README.md

 Project inspired by the tutorial: [Authentication in Nuxt 3 with nuxt-auth-utils](https://www.youtube.com/watch?v=jEfTI1N9Mm8)

+> ⚠️ **Security Warning**: This project uses 'admin' as the password for demonstration purposes only.
+This is extremely unsafe and should NEVER be used in a production environment.
+Always use strong, unique passwords and proper security measures in real applications.

 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup